SWIFTSIM/SWIFT/doc/RTD/source/ParameterFiles/lossy_filters.rst

 The filters are not applied when using parallel-hdf5.

+The name of any filter applied is carried by each individual field in the snapshot using the meta-data attribute ``Lossy compression filter``.

 The available filters are listed below.

 N-bit filters for long long integers